Recent Blogs

 2. Local Economies

-Purchasing local handicrafts and hiring local guides creates cash within the Nepalese economy and puts bread in the mouths of these people.
-Be sure to engage respectfully with your host communities and support responsible or ethical tourism ventures wherever possible.
+Buying local handicrafts and hiring local guides can put hard cash right into the Nepalese economy and bread within the mouths of these people.
+Be certain to respectfully engage your host communities and support responsible or ethical tourism ventures whenever possible.

 Conclusion